Symbian-Bro/brightnessctl-ldr/README.md

 # brightnessclt-ldr
-A brightnessctl extension with ldr input for automatic brightness adjustment.
+A brightnessctl extension with LDR input for automatic brightness adjustment.

 Pre-requisites : brightnessctl and python3 should be pre-installed